folio-org/stripes-experiments/okapi-console/testing-the-circulation-module.md

 * Click the **Enable** link next to Circulation Module.
 The link changes to **[X]**.

+#### Check the health of the running module

+* Click the **Okapi Health** menu item at the top of the page.
+You will see a list of running modules, currently only the Circulation Module.

 #### Run the patrons module.

 [Note: see the **temporary oddities** appendix below on tenants for